Msingi-AI/msingi1/PAPER_DRAFT.md

 ## Abstract

 This paper presents Msingi1, a decoder-only transformer language model specifically designed for Swahili text generation.
 While large language models have shown remarkable capabilities across numerous languages, low-resource languages like Swahili remain underserved in the current AI landscape.
-We explore the development of smaller, more efficient architectures (28M parameters) that can be trained on modest computational resources while still producing coherent text.
+We explore the development of medium-sized, efficient architectures (110M parameters) that can be trained on modest computational resources while still producing coherent text.
 Our experiments with different model sizes, tokenization strategies, and training methodologies provide insights into the trade-offs between model complexity and generation quality for Swahili.
-We demonstrate that carefully optimized smaller models can achieve promising results on text generation tasks, potentially making NLP technologies more accessible for African languages.
+We demonstrate that carefully optimized transformer models can achieve promising results on text generation tasks, potentially making NLP technologies more accessible for African languages.

 **Keywords:** Swahili NLP, language models, transformers, low-resource languages, efficient architectures